Consensys/mythx-cli/docs/advanced-usage.rst

 - :code:`format`: The output format to return (equivalent to :code:`--format`)
 - :code:`confirm`: Boolean indicating the automatic confirmation of multiple file submissions (equivalent to :code:`--yes`)
+- :code:`table-sort-key`: The column name to sort the default table output by (equivalent to :code:`--table-sort-key`)

 The :code:`analyze` configuration keys currently supported are: